webbeetechnologies/rn-molecules-todo-app/README.md

 ## User Stories

--   As a user, I want to add a todo
+- [x] As a user, I want to see all the todo items in one screen
--   As a user, I want to mark a todo as done
+- [x] As a user, I want to mark a todo as done
--   As a user, I want to delete a todo
--   As a user, I want to distinguish a completed todo from a pending one
+- [x] As a user, I want to distinguish a completed todo from a pending one
--   As a user, I want to be able to use the application in dark mode
+- [x] As a user, I want to be able to use the application in dark mode
+- [ ] As a user, I want to add a todo
+- [ ] As a user, I want to delete a todo

 ## Features